jc21/juxtapose/README.md

 ### Proxy

 Should you be running behind a HTTP Proxy, just specify the `HTTP_PROXY` environment variable.
 Note: Proxy support was added in v1.0.1

+Google Hangouts Chat does not work behind a proxy, due to Google NodeJS Libraries lack of support.

 ```bash
 version: "2"